Master of Science with a Major in Nursing/Nursing Education

-The Master of Science with a major in Nursing Education program is 35 credit hours and requires four consecutive semesters of study for students enrolled full-time.
+The Master of Science with a Major in Nursing Education program requires six consecutive semesters of study.
 Part-time study also is available.
 Courses are primarily offered one day per week.
 Two practicums/preceptorships provide the student with "hands on" teaching experience in the academic and clinical settings.
 The final semester includes a leadership project to provide an opportunity for students to experience professional growth through a project of their choice.
 The project may include grant writing, refereed publication, work with a state or national nursing organization or educational research.

 While face-to-face instruction is utilized, online web enhancement is a component for most courses.
 Some courses are delivered totally online.
 Therefore, students must be able to engage in electronic collaboration using email, email attachments, and listservs.
 Students must be competent using word processing and presentation software.
 Ease of internet access and navigation is essential for research and collaboration.

-A new cohort of Nursing Education students begins each fall semester with an application deadline of May 15.
-Admitted Nursing Education students may request permission to enroll in core courses during an earlier term on a space available basis upon approval of the graduate program coordinator.
+A new cohort of Nursing Education students begins each summer semester with an application deadline of February 28.
+Admitted Nursing Education students may request permission to enroll in core courses during an earlier term on a space-available basis and with the approval of the program coordinator.

 For additional program information, call the Department of Nursing 706-867-2800, or e-mail the program coordinator, Dr. Byrne, at firstname.lastname@example.org, or write to the Department of Nursing, MS Program in Nursing Education, North Georgia College & State University, Dahlonega, GA 30597-1001.